 Sarah Clark, Wright & Bell’s managing director, said: “Kingly Court is an extremely popular and vibrant destination in central London and presents us with an excellent growth opportunity.

-“We are excited to be acquiring The White and Brown industry is such a thriving location.”
+“We are excited to be acquiring the Whyte & Brown industry in such a thriving location.”

 She added: “We look forward to evolving the offer and have a progressive vision of how this can sit within our portfolio and the current market place.”